Marlyns-GitHub/Harden-SSH/README.md

 1. Use

-This script has been tested in several Linux distributions such as Ubuntu 20 to 24, Debian 12, Fedora 40 and Rocky 9 Linux.
+This script has been tested on several Linux distributions such as Ubuntu 20 to 24, Debian 12, Fedora 40 and Rocky 9 Linux.
 You can test the script with other Linux distributions and let me know.
 Not mush about requirements :

 - Update Operating System
 - Disable SELINUX for RedHat distribution family